jdeeny/chipmark77/Readme.md

 A simple Chip8 benchmarking utility.
 Reports an approximation of how many thousand instructions can be performed each second.

-For use with the [Octo Chip8 compiler](https://johnearnest.github.io/Octo/).
+Can be compiled with [the Octo Chip8 compiler](https://johnearnest.github.io/Octo/).

 ## Details
 Operates by counting how many loops of a benchmark function can be run in 30 frames.